 Washing and drying duvets and comforters can be a challenge, especially for larger sized beds.
 Avoid having to launder these larger, heavier bedding options by using a cover to protect your insulating blanket choices.
 It is much easier to wash what amounts to two sheets than an entire duvet.

 Not only are they cost saving when you want to change the look of a room, but they also store very easily.
 Since they are approximately the same size as a flat sheet, all you have to do is fold and store without having to find room for added bulk.

 You may want to read: Best Duvets

 Step by Step: How to Put on a Duvet Cover The Traditional Way

-You might want to check also: The Best Full-Sized Duvet Cover
+You may want to check out: The Best Full-Sized Duvet Cover

 Nobody really struggles to put a pillowcase on a pillow due to their manageable sizes.
 But how, exactly, do you stuff your larger, bulkier, and awkward duvet into what amounts to a giant pillowcase without creating unevenness, folds, and frustration?
 This step by step guide provides a quick and easy way to get the job done without feeling like you are stuffing a square peg into a round hole.

 Hint: invest in those duvet corner clips, you will thank me later.

 To start, lay your duvet or comforter out flat on your bed surface.
 It doesn’t have to be perfect but has at least a good third of it nice and flat and the short edge (and respective corners) easily reachable from the head or foot of your bed.